Why are Parisian apartments so cold? The 2026 Guide to heating laws & dates

 Then, there’s the cost.
 Traditionally, the cost was divided based on the size of your apartment, but nowadays, thanks to the ELAN law, many buildings have individual meters.
 If you’re lucky, you’ll only pay for what you actually use.
 If not, you still end up sharing the bill with your neighbors, no matter how much or how little you use the heating.
 So, the motivation to be energy-efficient is… let’s say… limited.

-Where does Paris get its heat?
+My radiator is cold but turned on: Where does Paris get its heat?

 In Paris, heat often comes from CPCU, which provides warmth to the city through a network of pipes powered by everything from gas to leftover heat from waste incineration.